Tell me a little bit about Scotty’s Cartoons, and how you came up with the idea for your business?

 No matter what else is going on in your life on any given day, a dog is guaranteed to bring a smile to your face.

-I’m self confessed and unashamedly besotted with dogs.
+I’m unashamedly besotted with dogs.

 Is there a specific market that are more drawn to your illustrations, or a specific country/ continent, that you market to?